UKCloud/documentation/articles/vmware/vmw-faq-snapshot-protection.md

 - Should the failure persist, we may suggest a customer review to try to resolve the issue.

-    If we identify that the snapshot backup service is incompatible with your application and intended usage, we'll recommend a session with a Technical Account Manager or solution architect to work through alternative protection options.
+    If we identify that the snapshot backup service is incompatible with your application and intended usage, we'll recommend a session with a Service Delivery Manager or solution architect to work through alternative protection options.

 ### How and when are reruns scheduled?